adamcheasley/adventure/README.md

 This game was written for python 3.

-I usually use a virtual env, like so:
+Get yourself a virtualenv:
-`virtualenv -p /path/to/python/bin/python3.4 .`
+`python3 -m venv .`
 `. bin/activate`
 Then install the requirements:
 `pip install -r requirements.txt `